 Hidden Falls (Nerstrand State Park)

-Nerstrand Bid Woods State Park’s Hidden Fall’s is one of my favorite.
+Nerstrand Big Woods State Park’s Hidden Fall’s is one of my favorite.
 It’s easy to find and get access too.
 The trail is marked and is one mile long.
 The falls are dead set in the middle of the loop.
 On a hot day, they are a refreshing stop.
 I would not recommend getting in the water though.
 For those looking for more, Nerstrand Big Woods State Park has over 11 miles of trails that weave around the falls National Get Outdoors Day.
 If you think it’s cool in Summer, check out the waterfall in winter!
 Hiking the Frozen Tundra of Nerstrand Big Woods State Park

-Cannon Falls is a small town about an hour south of the Cities.
+Cannon Falls is a small town about an hour south of Minneapolis.
 These are the smallest falls on the list.
 The falls are just off the main street, only a few blocks away from Cannon River Winery.
 I recommend getting a drink and later taking a stroll to look at the falls.
-It’s a relaxing adventure that wont have a crowd.
+It’s a relaxing adventure that won’t have a crowd.

 More Info: MN DNR